 Our Services Cerebral Palsy

-Cerebral palsy affects everyone in different ways, and the care required can vary dramatically.
+Cerebral palsy affects everyone in different ways, and the complex care required can vary dramatically.
 If provided with the right care and rehabilitation, cerebral palsy sufferers can go on to live fulfilled and independent lives.
 At Four Oaks Healthcare, we have a team of cerebral palsy complex carers that can provide specialist and personalised live in care or day nursing care in your own home, on your terms.

 What Is Cerebral Palsy?